 Academies honour established scholars for their life’s work.
 Personal application is usually not possible.
 Academies award prizes for outstanding research work in the most varied subject areas.

 Here are some examples of prizes and awards for established scholars:

 - The Academy Prize of the Berlin-Brandenburg Academy of Sciences and Humanities is endowed with 50,000 euros in prize money and may be awarded biennially.

-- The Gauss Professorship (in German) of the Göttingen Academy of Sciences and Humanities enables outstanding scholars from outside Germany – primarily astronomers, geophysicists, mathematicians and physicists – to complete a research stay in Göttingen.
+- The Gauss Professorship (only in German) of the Göttingen Academy of Sciences and Humanities enables outstanding scholars from outside Germany – primarily astronomers, geophysicists, mathematicians and physicists – to complete a research stay in Göttingen.

-- The Academy of Sciences and Literature in Mainz awards the annual Joseph Breitbach Literary Prize (in German), which is endowed with 50,000 euros, for German-language writing in all literary genres.
+- The Academy of Sciences and Literature in Mainz awards the annual Joseph Breitbach Literary Prize (only in German), which is endowed with 50,000 euros, for German-language writing in all literary genres.

-- Every two years, the Academy of Sciences and Humanities in Hamburg confers the Hamburg Science Award, which is generously endowed with 100,000 euros.
+- Every two years, the Academy of Sciences and Humanities in Hamburg confers the Hamburg Science Award (only in German), which is generously endowed with 100,000 euros.
 The founder’s intention is to focus attention on research areas of societal significance.